keyes-timothy/keyes-timothy/README.md

 ### An under-constuction GitHub page

 Welcome to my GitHub page!
-I'm still building it out, but for now just know...
+A few things about me:

 * My name is Timothy, and I'm an MD/PhD student at Stanford
 * I'm an aspiring clinical data scientist